VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Programming/Intro/progintro3.md

 {{< /columns >}}

 Well, unless your intent was to check if b was anything other than 0, it's not the one on the left.
 As with most programming languages, C uses one equal sign to **assign** a value, and two equal signs to **compare** values.
-Unlike most languages, C will let you write and compile code with the assignment where the comparison sholud be, without any real, intentional comparison taking place.
+Unlike most languages, C will let you write and compile code with the assignment where the comparison should be, without any real, intentional comparison taking place.

 ## But Wait, There's More!